Northeast Maglev: Technology

-The Northeast Maglev will use the technology developed by Central Japan Railway Company (JR Central), who developed the world's fastest train, the Superconducting Maglev (SCMAGLEV).
+The Northeast Maglev would use the SCMaglev superconducting maglev system developed by Central Japan Railway Company (JR Central).

 JR Central has been developing SCMAGLEV technology since 1962.
 The Japanese government fully approved the technology for passenger service in 2014, and JR Central began offering public rides on its Yamanashi test track that year.
 The train holds the world record for fastest maglev train.
 JR Central is now extending its SCMAGLEV line, called the Chūō Shinkansen, to connect Tokyo and Nagoya, and ultimately Osaka.

-Rolling Stock
+Rolling stock

-The line is planned to use a variation of the L0 Series that is used for the SCMAGLEV in Japan.
+The line aims to use a variation of the L0 Series that is used for the SCMAGLEV in Japan.